DRIVE TRAFFIC TO YOUR WEBSITE

-My own blog's purpose is to easily pass onto my clients changes in the Internet community and operations for their business websites.
+The purpose of my own blog is to easily pass onto my clients changes in the Internet and operations for their business websites.
 Trends come and go and it is information I want to get into my clients hands so they can drive their websites.
 You can keep it simple and effective!

 back to top

 There ARE laws governing email.
 Each marketing email must include how to unsubscribe instructions.
 Acceptable is: “reply to this email with unsubscribe in the subject line”.
-When you receive these requests you must remove from your mailing list.
-Being tagged as "spam" will risk your emails reaching your potential clients and getting blacklisted is a headache you want to avoid.
+When you receive these requests you must remove the email from your mailing list.
+Being flagged as "spam" puts your email campaign at risk and getting blacklisted is a headache you want to avoid.

 You need to be aware that while you can design your email you can’t guarantee how it will be viewed.
 Each recipient chooses how they receive and display their email—often blocking all images.
 Outlook then asks, "Do you want to download blocked images?"
 While amazon.com sends lovely layout—those who choose NOT to download images receive a clunky email with blank boxes for pictures.
 Your web designer inserts text.